 The Providence League leadership works as a loosely organized group rather than as a formal board, and call themselves "Conveners."
 The Conveners meet on the first Wednesday of odd numbered months at 9:30 a.m.
 If you are interested in helping shape the activities of the Providence League please contact Liz Head emhead603 [at] hotmail.com

 Current Conveners: Liz Head, Hollie Courage, Judy Dorian, Barbara Feldman, Martha Frutchey, Joan Retsinas, Maureen Romans,Mary Speare, Marian Styles-McClintock

 For more information on the chapter, including bylaws, meeting minutes, and program details, see our shared documents.

 Besides holding our own Conversation series and the Lippitt House Discussions, the Providence League is actively pursuing improved funding for Public Libraries and monitoring School Building Repairs.
 In addition, we are attempting to start an Education Observer Corps.
 The Providence School Board meets the second Wednesday of the month.
-If interested, contact Sarah Gleason at sgleason116 [at] gmail.com.
+If interested, contact Liz Head emhead603 [at] hotmail.com.

 For the latest issue of our newsletter, The Providence Leaguer, go here.
 This edition offers updates on the upcoming meetings, a recap of the Centennial Gala, and a report on the Providence School Board.